lynnpepin/diy-static-site-generator/README.md

  * Introduce RSS feed generator
  * Themes, combining CSS and Pandoc templates.
  * Make use of Pandoc's "filters" feature.
+ * Improve `index.html`
+   * Index page should organize by category and then by date
+   * List most recent 10 posts

 ## Requirements